On the smooth transfer for Guo-Jacquet relative trace formulae: Introduction

-Though Theorem \ref{thm. half fourier} is only a partial result for Conjecture \ref{conj. fourier}, there are still some contributions of this article.
-To prove Theorem \ref{thm. half fourier}, we have to show the representability of the Fourier transform of orbital integrals, exhibit ``limit formulae'' for the kernel functions as Waldspurger did in \cite{wa95}, and also prove analogues of some results in \cite{wa97}.
-These results, for harmonic analysis on certain $p$-adic symmetric spaces, maybe appear in the literature for the first time.
-Actually, we can successfully generalize the results in this article to show the smooth transfer for other relative trace formula in \cite{zhc}.
+To prove Theorem \ref{thm. fourier preserve transfer}, we have to show the representability of the Fourier transform of orbital integrals as distributions (see Theorem \ref{thm. representability}), exhibit ``limit formulae'' for the kernel functions (see Proposition \ref{prop. i(X,Y)}) as Waldspurger did in \cite{wa95}, and also prove analogues of some results (see Proposition \ref{prop. local prop} and Theorem \ref{thm. convergence}) in \cite{wa97}.
+These results, which are on harmonic analysis on certain $p$-adic symmetric spaces, maybe appear in the literature for the first time.
+We expect that the techniques developed in this paper should be probably generalized to treat some other similar open questions concerning relative trace formulae for symmetric pairs.
+Actually, we do successfully generalize this method to prove the existence of smooth transfer for other relative trace formula in \cite{zhc}.
+Here we mention some cases of symmetric pairs where our results in \S\ref{sec: representability} and \S\ref{sec: local calculations} should hold.
+Still let $E$ be a quadratic field extension of a $p$-adic field $F$.
+The first class of symmetric pairs are ``inner forms'' of $(\FG,\FH)$ or $(\FG',\FH')$.
+Now let $\D$ be a central division algebra over $F$.
+Let $\FG=\GL_{2m}(\D)$ and $\FH=\GL_m(\D)\times\GL_m(\D)$.
+Then $(\FG,\FH)$ is the symmetric pair considered in \cite{zhc}.
+We can also consider the symmetric pair $(\FG,\FH)=(\GL_{2m}(\D),\GL_m(\D\otimes_FE))$, or, more generally, the symmetric pair $(\FG,\FH)=(\GL_m(\D),\GL_m(\D'))$ where $\D$ is a central simple algebra over $F$ containing $E$ and $\D'$ is the centralizer of $E$ in $\D$.
+The second class of symmetric pairs are Galois symmetric pairs.
+Now let $\FH$ be a connected reductive group over $F$, and $\FG=\Res_{E/F}(\FH_E)$ the Weil restriction of the base change of $\FH$ to $E$.
+Then $(\FG,\FH)$ is called a Galois symmetric pair.

-\paragraph{Structure of this article} In \S2, we introduce some notations and conventions that are frequently used in the paper.
+\paragraph{Structure of this article} In \S\ref{sec: Notations}, we introduce some notations and conventions that are frequently used in the paper.

-In \S3, since $(\FG,\FH)$ and $(\FG',\FH')$ are symmetric pairs, we collect some basic notions and results on symmetric pairs.
-In particular, we recall the analytic Luna slice theorem which plays an pivotal role on the reductions steps of the smooth transfer.
+In \S\ref{sec: symmetric pairs 1}, since $(\FG,\FH)$ and $(\FG',\FH')$ are symmetric pairs, we collect some basic notions and results on symmetric pairs.
+In particular, we recall the analytic Luna Slice Theorem which plays an pivotal role on the reduction steps of the smooth transfer.

-In \S4, we emphasize on the study of our specific symmetric pairs $(\FG,\FH)$ and $(\FG',\FH')$.
-We will give a complete description of all the descendants of the corresponding symmetric spaces and their Lie algebras.
-We will also prove Propositions \ref{prop. inequality for nilpotent} and \ref{prop. inequality for nilpotent 2}, which are crucial for bounding the orbital integrals.
+In \S\ref{sec: symmetric pairs 2}, we study our specific symmetric pairs $(\FG,\FH)$ and $(\FG',\FH')$ more concretely.
+We give a complete description of all the descendants of the corresponding symmetric spaces and their Lie algebras.
+We also prove Propositions \ref{prop. inequality for nilpotent} and \ref{prop. inequality for nilpotent 2}, which are about two inequalities.
+These inequalities are crucial for bounding the orbital integrals later (see Theorem \ref{thm. upper bound}).